 The top bar is your administrative toolbar.
-Use this to switch from your dashboard to your live site, monitor comments, and quickly post articles, images, links etc. If you manage multiple WordPress sites under CAES or Extension, you’ll be able to switch between them here.
+Use this to switch from your dashboard to your live site, monitor comments, and quickly post articles, images, links, etc. If you manage multiple WordPress sites under CAES or Extension, you can switch between them here.

 The central panel has helpful content to notify you of activity on your WordPress site, news of WordPress, and quick tools to publish posts.